 The trend of operators and maintenance staff having the same extreme choices continued, as both were least interested in new MDT-sponsored events and shared the same top choice.
-The strong desire for personal improvement shown in the previous
+The strong desire for personal improvement shown in the previous survey section was reinforced as 98% of maintenance staff and 91% of operators wanted more opportunities for personal growth.
+Deep interest was also shown in the concept of full college tuition reimbursement.

 Not surprisingly, the idea of a safety incentive for maintenance was popular with 95% of this employee group.
 Bus operators supported this idea, with only 11% specifically expressing a negative opinion of this concept.
-Almost 90% of both groups were interested in some form of attendance Incentive.
+Almost 90% of both groups were interested in some form of attendance incentive.